 The chambers are managed by the company Del Canto Chambers Ltd, a Limited Registered Company in England and Wales providing management and clerking services and non regulated consulting services.
 Should you require further information on this company please visit https://beta.companieshouse.gov.uk/company/10374835.

 We are Passionate about service quality and strive to respond to all enquiries within 24 hours.
 Solicitors, Licensed Access and Lay Clients can contact us in accordance with the Bar Standards Board and obtain a quotation for the legal services we can provide.
 Please review our section on Feedback, Complaints Procedure, Unilateral withdrawal and feedback to understand chambers’ accountability on this respect.

 We advocate for a clear price policy reflecting the value of our professional services.
 Our fees policy is set out in accordance with the nature of the work or services we provide.

-Our Engagement letter outlines a clear structure on fees that can be charged on a “Fixed Fee” or “Hourly Fees” depending on the terms agreed.
+Our Client Care Letter outlines a clear structure on fees that can be charged on a “Fixed Fee” or “Hourly Fees” depending on the terms agreed.

 Our Fees do not include VAT, Disbursements and other costs which will be charged separately, if applicable.

 Despite the information you may find in our website, you are advised and encouraged to visit the Bar Standards Board in order to fully understand how Barristers set their fees.

 This is a quote that will be provided based on the work that has to be done in total, how much this will cost you, an overall amount that you will need to pay for the work that needs to be done.